 5. Moomin mugs (Arabia)

 There has to be a Moomin reference in every room.
 Have you spotted the Moomin item on my pendant lamp and Timor calendar posts?
 These cute mugs will bring a smile to your face with every sip.
 You’ll find your favourite character as the collection has over twenty designs.

 6. Aerial metal ceiling light (Habitat)

 A retro-style pendant made of aluminium with gloss finish.
 Because there has to be a subtle reflective element in such a gloomy room.
 It’s also powder-coated white on the inside to maximise the light.
 Pair with a Watt Nott bulb and a Little Bishop hook if required.

 7. Almas plant hanger (Broste Copenhagen)

 Shoshanna the Kalanchoe may be gone, but the cuttings are doing well.
 This time, a hanging plant pot may be the solution to get that extra ray of light.
 Place as close to the window as possible for higher chances of success.

 What do you think?

 I’m still deciding how to incorporate the Victorian metal hearth into the Scandinavian dining room design.
 Perhaps displayed on the wall?
 Now, over to you.
 What’s your dining room like?
 Is it a separate room or have you gone open plan?
-Share your style tips and stories in the comments below!Looking to buy mid-century modern furniture online?
-Download my PDF shopping guide now ➜
+Share your style tips and stories in the comments below!Can’t find the mid-century piece you want?
+Download the FREE shopping guide ➜